ianlamb/stolen-realm-planner/README.md

 -   style the shell of the app better
 -   add note about what game version the data is from
+-   add link and credit to dev https://burst2flame.com/
+-   add link to Discord community
--   add link to Discord community and Github issues
+-   add link to Github issues
+-   optimize images
+-   add google analytics

 ### Skill Calculator